aischlena/MLinvitroTox/overview_modeling.md

 #### Modeling log

-All the modeling output are stored in the models folder.
+All the modeling output are stored in the models folder. (in .gitignore)

 31. `data/results/models/<targetrun>/`